Learning to be Fair: A Consequentialist Approach to Equitable Decision-Making: Sample Complexity Bounds on Learning Optimal Policies

 \begin{theorem}[Tabular Rewards] Assume the reward is tabular.
-Suppose we collect $n$ samples in a round-robin fashion (i.e., for each context $x$, select the least-sampled action $a_k$ in that context, breaking ties arbitrarily).
-Then for $\epsilon > 0$, $\delta > 0$, $\lambda_g \geq 0$, and
+Assume $n$ samples are collected in a round-robin fashion (i.e., for each context $x$, select the least-sampled action $a_k$ in that context, breaking ties arbitrarily).
+Further assume that the data are used, per $(x,a)$ pair, to estimate a maximum likelihood reward model $\hat{r}(x,a)$ that is used to define $\Uhat$ (see Equation~\ref{eqn:uhat}) and $\pihat = \argmax \Uhat$.
+Then for $\epsilon > 0$, $\delta > 0$, $\lambda_g \geq 0$, if